N-McA/remarkable-arxiv/README.md

 If you want to make sure the service is always running, then start it on startup.

 The libraries that do all the hard work are `rmapi` and `pdfCropMargins`, which more or less rock.

+security - hideously insecure I imagine.
+Apart from anything else, there's a shell injection from arxiv titles that would be hilarious to execute.

+This software is provided without warranty, implicit or otherwise.